Skip to main content

 • Maintains the historical knowledge and current state of the trading system.

-• Aggregated position/exposure and account information.
+• Aggregates position, exposure, and account information.

 • Provides current state without history.